Advisory: Fortis Inc. To Hold Teleconference on May 3 to Discuss First Quarter 2023 Results and Hold Annual Meeting on May 4

-/EIN News/ -- ST. JOHN'S, Newfoundland and Labrador, April 25, 2023 (GLOBE NEWSWIRE) -- Fortis Inc. ("Fortis" or the "Corporation") (TSX/NYSE: FTS) will release its first quarter 2023 financial results on Wednesday, May 3, 2023.
+ST. JOHN'S, Newfoundland and Labrador, April 25, 2023 (GLOBE NEWSWIRE) -- Fortis Inc. ("Fortis" or the "Corporation") FTS will release its first quarter 2023 financial results on Wednesday, May 3, 2023.
 A teleconference and webcast will be held the same day at 8:30 a.m.
 (Eastern).
 David Hutchens, President and Chief Executive Officer and Jocelyn Perry, Executive Vice President and Chief Financial Officer will discuss the Corporation's first quarter financial results.

 Shareholders, analysts, members of the media and other interested parties in North America are invited to participate by calling 1.888.886.7786.
 International participants may participate by calling 1.416.764.8658.
 Please dial in 10 minutes prior to the start of the call.
 No passcode is required.